Note: We have three different technical guides all related to heated towel rails:

 Modern techniques mean we can now use a water based heating solution.
 Traditionally an oil based solution was used, but increased environmental concerns, rising costs of oil and the fact it was very messy if it ever leaked, have led to the perfect water substitute being adopted.
 Due to the volume of electric towel rails we sell, we have invested in a dedicated "Electric Prep Station" which dispenses the required amount of heating solution into the electric towel rail using pressurised hand levers.
 An overhead water tank contains the pre mixed solutions, which is made up from the following Glycol Compound Solutions:

-1. FERNOX™ Rust Inhibitor... which eliminates lime scale build up, prevents freezing of the radiator in winter and contains anti-corrosive properties.
+1. FERNOX™ Rust Inhibitor... which eliminates lime scale build up and contains anti-corrosive properties.

 2. FERNOX™ Boiler Noise Silencer... which promotes a quieter operation when the heating solution starts to bubble inside.